github/opensource.guide/_articles/best-practices.md

 If you want to get a little more advanced, style guides and linters can standardize project contributions and make them easier to review and accept.
 However, if your standards are too complicated, they can increase the barriers to contribution, so make sure you're only adding enough rules to make everyone's lives easier.

+> There’s a fine line between using labels well and overusing them.
+When there’s too many or the system is too complex, people will just ignore them. - @pazdera, ["How to use Github issues to attract new contributors"](http://radek.io/2015/08/24/github-issues/)

 If you're not sure which tools to use, sometimes it helps to look at what other popular projects do, especially those in your ecosystem.
 For example, what does the contribution process look like for other Node modules?
 Using similar tools and approaches will also make your process more familiar to potential contributors.

 ## It’s okay to hit pause